 Ex-Red Sox Star David Ortiz In Stable Condition After Shooting In Dominican Republic

 Former Boston Red Sox slugger David Ortiz was shot in the back Sunday at an outdoor bar in the Dominican capital of Santo Domingo.
-He is reportedly in stable condition after undergoing surgery.
+He was reportedly in stable condition after undergoing surgery.

 Ortiz, a native of the Dominican Republic, was at the bar in the capital at about 8:50 p.m. when a man on a motorcycle approached and shot him from behind, according to Dominican National Police Director Ney Aldrin Bautista Almonte.

-Ortiz's father, Leo, told local reporters that his son, 43, was "fine" after surgery and that the bullet did not hit any vital organs.
+Ortiz's father, Leo Ortiz, told local reporters that his son, 43, was "fine" after surgery and that the bullet did not hit any vital organs.

 "He is out of surgery and stable; he is resting," Leo Ortiz said.
 "Big Papi will be around for a long time."

 Dominican television host Jhoel Lopez and another person were also wounded in the attack, according to The Associated Press.
-Lopez was shot in the leg, but his injuries were not considered life-threatening.
+Lopez was shot in the leg; his injuries were not considered life-threatening.

 I’m at peace knowing you out of danger; you a strong man Compai, can’t wait to hear your voice.
 My thoughts and prayers are with you, see you soon.— Pedro Martinez (@45PedroMartinez) June 10, 2019